suusanp/stealth-health/m2/presentation_structure.md

 - why are you not focusing on Apple watch.
 - why would the Google aquisition be a problem
-- how to we do a private by desing product here
+- how to we do a private by design product here
 - compare the situation under gdpr's Guidelines
 -